WildWestWorkshop/wildwestworkshop.github.io/program.md

 - [Barbara Pascal](https://bpascal-fr.github.io){:target="_blank"} (CNRS, LS2N, France)
 - [Julián Tachella](https://tachella.github.io){:target="_blank"} (CNRS, ENS Lyon, France)
 - [Pierre Weiss](https://www.math.univ-toulouse.fr/~weiss/index.html){:target="_blank"} (CNRS, IRIT, France)
+- And ... that’s not all.
+More names coming soon !

 <h2 style="color: #e65100;">Call for contributions</h2>
 We are pleased to launch a call for contributions.
 Those interested in presenting their work are invited to submit a title and an extended abstract (maximum 2 pages).
 There is no required format — it can be a two-page LaTeX document or a simple summary.